 With 160 acres of course to take care of, The Mere requires a dedicated team of turf managers and gardening gurus to keep our grounds in tip top condition.
 So, we thought it was a good time to catch up with our Green Team to see exactly what goes into maintaining our championship estate…

-Since creating a number of wild flower meadows, including a meadow of Poppies to commemorate the British Service Men and Women from the First World War, The Mere has become home to kingfishers, sparrow hawks, kestrels, buzzards, grebes and Egyptian geese, along with a multitude of other more well-known species.
+Since creating a number of wild flower meadows, including a meadow of poppies to commemorate the British Service Men and Women from the First World War, The Mere has become home to kingfishers, sparrow hawks, kestrels, buzzards, grebes and Egyptian geese, along with a multitude of other more well-known species.
 Work is on-going to continue to develop their habitats.
-In Spring 2013, our 2nd tee area was lucky enough to become the home to a Silver Pheasant!
+We’ve even been home to a Silver Pheasant!

 The lake at The Mere is a designated Site of Special Scientific Interest, thanks to a number of nationally rare aquatic plants living within it.
 We’re one of just two sites in Cheshire chosen by the Environment Agency, to be monitored for Aquatic Health on a monthly basis, so we ensure that our lake and banks are exceptionally well cared for.